scrapy/scrapy/docs/topics/spiders.rst

    .. method:: log(message, [level, component])

-       Log a message using the :func:`scrapy.log.msg` function, automatically populating the spider argument with the :attr:`name` of this spider.
-For more information see :ref:`topics-logging`.
+       Wrapper that sends a log message through the Spider's :attr:`logger`, kept for backwards compatibility.
+For more information see :ref:`topics-logging-from-spiders`.

    .. method:: closed(reason)